 I decided to jump clear of particle theory as it became steadily more fashionable to write papers on utterly untestable topics.
 Being proficient in software thanks to my work in lattice gauge theory with Estia Eichten and his collaborators, I was able to land an entry-level job at Steve Jobs' quixotic startup, NeXT Computer.

-In February 2015, I was fortunate to be able to return to academia at Saint Mary's College of California as an Adjunct Professor.
-Since August 2016, when the late astronomer Ronald Olowin — of Abell-Corwin-Olowin fame — encouraged me to take his keys — literally — and learn my way around the Geissberger Observatory, I have been avidly developing the College's astronomy program.
+I was fortunate to be able to return to academia at Saint Mary's College of California for the Spring semester of 2015 as an Adjunct Professor.
+Since the Fall semester of 2016, when the late astronomer Ronald Olowin — of Abell-Corwin-Olowin fame — encouraged me to take his keys — literally — and learn my way around the Geissberger Observatory, I have been avidly developing the College's astronomy program.
 In July 2017, I was promoted to Assistant Professor.

-Currently, in Fall 2017, I am teaching both sections of Introductory Physics, relying heavily on flipped classroom techniques captured in the textbook and associated materials by Randall Knight, with the hope that more of our STEM majors will at least survive the introductory physics sequence and even better, develop the passion for science they need to become truly successful.
-In Spring 2017, I will be teaching both Introductory Astronomy and the Department's junior-level course in Astrophysics.
+Currently, in Fall semester of 2017, I am teaching both sections of Introductory Physics, relying heavily on flipped classroom techniques captured in the textbook and associated materials by Prof. Emeritus Randall Knight, with the hope that more of our STEM majors will at least survive the introductory physics sequence and even better, develop the passion for science they need to become truly successful.
+In the Spring semester of 2018, I will be teaching both Introductory Astronomy and the Department's junior-level course in Astrophysics.

 Return to Brian Hill Home